• Twitter

 Terms of Reference:

-• Establish and maintain an up-to-date three year financial plan, taking into account priorities in the School Improvement Plan, roll projection and signals from central government and the LA regarding future years’ budget.
+• Establish and maintain an up-to-date three year financial plan, taking into account priorities in the School Improvement Plan, roll projection and signals from central Government and the LA regarding future years’ budget.

-• Ensure that priorities detailed within the School Enhancement Plan are appropriately costed and are reflected in the annual budget.
+• Ensure that priorities detailed within the School Improvement Plan are appropriately costed and are reflected in the annual budget.

-• Monitor the budget position statement to identify and address any anomalies from the anticipated position and report termly to the full Governing Body.
+• Monitor the capital and revenue budget position statements to identify and address any anomalies from the anticipated position and report termly to the full Governing Bod

 • Review and monitor outstanding debts and action taken.

-• Review and monitor Direct School Meals Provision by income and expenditure statements.
+• Review and monitor Direct School Meals Provision by income and expenditure statement

-• Review the end of year outturn report.
+• Review the year end outturn report.

 • Appraise and approve spending decisions where competitive quotations or tenders are required.